lebsral/strawberry-r-via-spelling/docs/analysis.md

 **Project Policy:** Qwen3-4B is always used in non-thinking mode (enable_thinking=False) for all analysis and evaluation.
 Thinking mode is strictly prohibited and enforced in code.
 Any attempt to use thinking mode will raise an error.

+**Task 15 (Qwen3-4B compatibility migration) is complete.
+All code, data, and documentation have been audited and updated to enforce non-thinking mode.
+All subtasks are done or cancelled as appropriate.**
+**CI/CD safeguards for thinking mode are not implemented and not planned.
+Enforcement is via code and documentation only.**

 **Audit (2024-06-11):** The codebase, documentation, and configuration were audited.
 No references to thinking mode remain except as explicit prohibitions.
 All analysis tools, scripts, and documentation are compliant.
 See the README for summary and policy details.

 ## Updated Workflow (Post-Task 14.1)